KaneTesta/IT-Project/docs/content/Justifications/Testing.md

 ![alt text](Tests.jpg "Test Results")

 Key recommendations from the testing coincedentally asked for functionalities that we are implementing in Sprint 3.
+Most of the feedback was consistent and demonstrated ane asy to use website however the users that had more problems were those that were more senior.
+The key findings were that majority of the users had trouble finding how to share an artefact with another user without assistance.
+It became clear through testing that sharing users after the artefact was created threw a few users off, and many indicated they would prefer to share it at creation time.
+At the moment, users can only share artefacts after they have created it.